 For more details about our supplier sustainability initiatives and policies, visit our Supplier Sustainability page.

 We believe that our company and communities benefit when we provide equal opportunities for diverse suppliers to compete for our business.
-As such, we actively seek small businesses and businesses owned by veterans, minorities, members of the lesbian, gay, bisexual and transgender (LGBT) community, and women who provide quality products and services at competitive prices.
+We actively seek suppliers that are council certified, as well as small businesses and businesses owned by veterans, minorities, members of the lesbian, gay, bisexual, transgender and queer (LGBTQ) community, people with disabilities, and women who provide quality products and services at competitive prices.

 - Resources to drive results and behaviors;